ReneTC/laser_video/README.md

 **L. A. S. E. R** stands for Light amplification by *stimulated emission* of radiation.
 So lasers works by exploiting that interaction.
 Let me show you how.

-But first, I'll need to show many atoms later so let me simplify and resize the representation of the atom and the photon.
-I'll show the photon as a small arrow and the atom is a grey circle.
+But first, I'll need to show many atoms clumped together so let me simplify and resize the representation of the atom and the photon.
+I'll show the photon as a small arrow and the atom as a grey circle.
 The atom is red when it has an excited electron in the 2.00 eV state.

 <img src="./06_penergy_system0/interact_example/interact_example.gif"/>